blokks/legacy-docs/docs outline.md

 **values:** `columns`, `rows`, `custom`
 **default value**: `columns`

-*Some options, like `data-layout` adds CSS to the `<head>` of your document.
-The styling is minimal and won’t conflict with your website and Blokks styles.
-It’s added after the schedule is loaded so you probably won’t even notice it’s there.*
+*Some options, like `data-layout` injects an extra `<style>` to the `<head>` of your document.
+The styling is minimal and won’t conflict with your website or Blokks styles.
+It’s added after the schedule is loaded, so it doesn’t effect your initial pageload.
+You probably won’t even notice it’s there.*

 **See also**
 - [Choose your layout](http://design/layouts)